While fans await the arrival of the GoT spin-off with bated, fiery breath, here’s everything you need to know before watching House of the Dragon.

-Customers with a DIRECTV STREAM device can also use the Google Voice Remote commands to navigate directly to House of the Dragon.
+Customers can use their Gemini Google Voice Remote to navigate directly to House of the Dragon.

-Catch up on Game of Thrones and prepare for House of the Dragon with HBO Max, included with your first 3 months of DIRECTV STREAM Choice Package or above.
+Catch up on Game of Thrones and prepare for House of the Dragon with Max, included with your first 3 months of DIRECTV via Internet CHOICE Package or above.

 Watch on Apps